jpain3/Rearranging-the-Deck-Chairs/README.md

 The 'Presentations' folder has PowerPoints and posters that describes this project at a higher summary level.

-The main repository has the current revision of the manuscript.
+The 'Papers' folder has current and former revisions of the manuscript.

 Note that the model files are in .mdl format, which can be viewed using Vensim.
 There is a free viewer provided by Ventana Systems available at https://vensim.com/vensim-model-reader/